-*Quanimacy – a term coined by dramaturg Luke Pell after Julia Watts Belser’s theories on queer animacy, is the name adopted by Claire for their bespoke dance technique which has evolved in relation to these ideas, and is an embodiment of the meetings of many minds, bodies and knowledge shared over years of collaboration and attending.
+*Quanimacy – a term coined through processes with dramaturg Luke Pell after Julia Watts Belser’s theories on queer animacy, now adopted by Claire for their bespoke dance technique which has evolved in relation to these ideas, and is an embodiment of the meetings of many minds, bodies and knowledge shared over years of collaboration and attending.

 The audio piece runs for approx 20mins and is binaural, designed specifically for headphones.

 It’s free but ticketed.
 Available through The Place’s website for 30 days from Thu 15 October.